Hello world, and welcome to my corner of the web. This is where I write words about what I'm working on, and post photographs of things I've seen.

 Travel features in my life, not because I really hugely want to go elsewhere but because I just do — and also because then I can do some interesting mapping on OpenStreetMap, and take photos for Wikimedia Commons.
 Sometimes I ride my bike to get there, or walk, but more often it's planes, trains and ferries.

-I'm currently reading the following books: A Puritan Bohemia (Margaret Sherwood, 1896), and Arrowsmith (Anon), and Doctor Thorne (Anthony Trollop), and The Countryside Companion (Tom Stephenson).
+I'm currently reading the following books: Arrowsmith (Anon), and Canadian Short Stories (Robert Weaver, 1960), and Doctor Thorne (Anthony Trollop), and Messing About in Earnest (Nick Burningham, 2003), and The Countryside Companion (Tom Stephenson), and The Romance of a Shop (Anon), and Vesper Flights (Anon).

 To contact me, you can email me, find me on Matrix as '@samwilson:matrix.org', the fediverse as @samwilson@wikis.world, or Telegram as @freosam.
 If you want to leave a comment on this site (by creating an account), you need to know the secret code Tuart